 4) Katie at Wellness Mama wrote 9 Steps to Balance Hormones Naturally, full of nutritional/lifestyle suggestions for those going through hormonal changes.

 5) Embracing Menopause Naturally by Gabriele Kushi, a holistic health practitioner and macrobiotic counselor.

 6) Holistic Squid wrote ditching soy during menopause.

 I FEEL AMAZING!
-If you have PMS or menopause symptoms, then get off prescriptions and feel placenta bliss.
-In a million years, I’d never thought I’d consider this but am now a believer.
-I no longer struggle with irritability or discomfort. ~ Amy, (used capsules for hysterectomy recovery)
+If you have PMS or menopause symptoms, get off prescriptions and experience bliss of placenta.
+In a million years, I’d never consider this but now a believer.
+I no longer struggle with irritability or discomfort.
+Thank you New Zealand sheep for placenta and PBi! ~ Amy, (used capsules for hysterectomy recovery)

 Photo credit to htp://.org/product/placenta-encapsulation

 8 replies on “Beat Menopausal Blues with Placenta”